dennisseidel/dennisseidel.github.io/docs/development-environment/adr/0001-document-with-readme-md-and-docusaurus.md

----
-id: adr10
-title: 10.
-Document with README.md and Docusaurus
+# 1. Document with README.md and Docusaurus
----

 * Status: accepted
 * Date: 2018-09-26 <!-- optional -->